-How then can fair trade call centers operate at their peak without tremendous stress?
+How then can fair trade call centers operate at their peak while dealing with tremendous workplace stress?
 Is it truly possible to deliver optimum results without driving people to the end of their wits?

-Here are reasons why fair trade outsourcing companies are mental health-friendly workplaces for employees.
+Here are the reasons why fair trade outsourcing companies are mental health-friendly workplaces for employees.